You ask any barbecue aficionado out there what their favorite type of ‘que to eat is and there’s a good chance ribs will make the top 3.

 You can choose to serve your ribs either by the rack, half rack, or you can cut them up into individual bones.
 There is no wrong way to serve or eat ribs.

-We hope you’ve enjoyed this article on types of ribs.
+We hope you’ve enjoyed this article on types of pork ribs.
 Please leave us a comment below letting us know how you like to prepare your ribs for your family and friends!

 Do you have your own secret rub or sauce recipe?
 We’d love to hear about it.